 The Beaufort County Sheriff’s Office has a highly competitive pay plan.

-After one year of service, and every year of service that follows, deputy sheriffs are eligible to receive up to a 3% increase in pay based on satisfactory performance evaluations.
+After every year of service, deputy sheriffs are eligible to receive up to a 3% increase in pay based on satisfactory performance evaluations.

 Pay Incentives for Education and Spanish Fluency